 The Founding Fathers of the United States may have taken a dim view of the right to privacy, but in 1965 the Supreme Court disagreed, finding that privacy was constitutionally protected by the Bill of Rights.

-Since that time, privacy has grown ever more important in our political discourse, and that trend has only been heightened by the growth of the Internet and further magnified by social media and the heydey of user-contributed content.
+Since then, privacy has grown ever more important in our political discourse, and that trend has only been heightened by the growth of the Internet and further magnified by social media and the heyday of user-contributed content.

 Governments around the world are introducing new and more stringent policies and regulations protecting user privacy on the Internet, and law firms must lead the way in implementing these changes.
 The first step is to embrace privacy by design.

 First conceived in Canada by Dr. Ann Cavoukian in the 1990s, privacy by design has since 2010 been considered the gold standard for international privacy.
 The Federal Trade Commission now recommendsthat the U.S. adopt the approach’s principles, too.

 The central tenet of this approach is to embed privacy into the design of a corporation’s practice, physical infrastructure, and, its website.
 So why must law firms, specifically, adopt privacy by design?

 The Consequences of Ignoring Privacy by Design

 Privacy by design is a no-brainer for firms with strong emphases on data privacy practices, but it’s also important for other firms.